OpenMined/KotlinSyft/README.md

                     model.updateModel(updatedParams.map { it.toTensor() })
                     // get the required loss, accuracy, etc values just like you do in Pytorch Android val accuracy = outputResult[1].toTensor().dataAsFloatArray.last()
-                } ?: handleEmptyOutput() // This means the plan wasn't built properly }
+                } ?: handleEmptyOutput() // this will happen when plan execution fails.
+                // Most probably due to device state not fulfilling syft config constraints }
         }